 Modular iSIPP may not be suitable for all investors and if you are in any doubt you should consult your financial adviser.
 James Hay Partnership is not authorised to give financial advice.
 If you do not already have a financial adviser, information can be obtained from http://www.unbiased.co.uk/.

 Tax Risk Warning

-Capital at Risk Warning
+Capital At Risk Warning

-You can also find useful and impartial information about pension options and retirement
+You can also find useful and impartial information about pensions, savings and investments on the Money Advice Service website, formerly the UK Consumer Financial Education Body (CFEB).